bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- clear sky
+- mist
 - 87% humidity
-- 1 mph wind
+- 6 mph wind
-- 8% cloud cover
+- 0% cloud cover
-- 55 AQI 🟨
+- 54 AQI 🟨
 - 0.04 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>